jumpnow/jumpnowtek-site/_posts/2014-01-14-Duovero-Access-Point.md

     root@duovero:~# iptables -A FORWARD -i uap0 -j ACCEPT

-After that clients using the Duovero AP should be able to browse the network that eth0 is attached to and the Internet as well if a valid `nameserver` was given by the `dhcp server`.
+After that clients using the Duovero AP should be able to see the network that eth0 is attached to and browse the Internet if a valid `nameserver` was given by the `dhcp server`.